 Chapter 41 – Defying a Dark Lord

 Harry started for an instant at seeing the unexpected movement.
 In the blink of an eye, however, he was on the move, stepping swiftly back through the still-open door of the phone booth and out into the London street where he would have more room to maneuver.
-He pivoted once he had left the restricting confines of the phone booth and brought his wand to bear against the shadowy outline when now appeared before him.
+He pivoted once he had left the restricting confines of the phone booth and brought his wand to bear against the shadowy outline that now appeared before him.

 And stared into the familiar blue eyes of the most beautiful woman he had ever seen.
 The curse died on his lips as he peered into the face of his betrothed, who stood regarding him without any expression, while to her side his other female friend watched him in exactly the same manner.

 Later, Harry would reflect on the mysteries and inconsistencies of the human mind.
 Fleur and Hermione's sudden appearance should have been a reason for consternation, for Harry had thought that they were safe, if not in their beds, then at least back at Hogwarts.
 He had known they likely would not sleep due to worry over him, but at least they would not be in danger themselves.
 His thoughts at that moment were anything but these, however, and once he had time to reflect, he could only think back on it ruefully, wondering at the thought processes which had led him to his realization.
 Because, it was at that moment that several things clicked in the confines of Harry's mind.
 His thoughts and feelings, remembrances of events, both significant, and seemingly inconsequential; all of these things in that moment came together and led him to one inescapable truth—he was in love with Fleur, and his feelings were fierce and without hesitation.
 And at the same moment, he also understood that the feelings he had always held for Hermione, which he had perhaps suppressed in the past, matched what he felt for Fleur in every way.
-How he had come to such a conclusion he could not say—perhaps it was the sudden and unexpected shock of seeing them here, or maybe he was just admitting it now, of all times, when they could both come under fire.
+How he had come to such a conclusion in such a situation he could not say—perhaps it was the sudden and unexpected shock of seeing them here, or maybe he was just admitting it now, of all times, when they could both come under fire.

 Of course, such recollections also brought the situation to the forefront of his mind and snapped the bemused disposition which had settled over him.
 They were both dressed in tight fitting pants, sweaters and jackets, dark colored and comfortable much the same as the items he wore himself.
 It was clear that however they had come to be here, it had not been the decision of a moment.
 Anger bloomed to the surface of his thoughts.